Epithelioid cell: Structure and function

 Epithelioid cells gather around the focus of necrosis, in direct contact with the necrotic masses, forming a kind of boundary zone.

 Structurally, epithelioid cells (when examined by light microscopy after stained with hematoxylin and eosin), are elongated, with finely granular, pale eosinophilic (pink) cytoplasm, and central, ovoid nuclei (oval or elongate), which are less dense than that of a lymphocyte.
 They have indistinct shape and often appear to merge into one another, forming aggregates known as giant cells.
 When examined by transmission electron microscopy in epithelioid cells in the field of Golgi lamellar complex are taped not only zonated, but also sleek vesicles with dense center, and also great many (more than 100) large granulas with diameters up to 340 nm and with finegranular matrix more light than in macrophage granulas, sometimes with perigranular halo.
-“The most prominent feature of these cells is the enormous Golgi area; up to 6 individual stacks of Golgi cisternae may be present as well as a few bristle-coated and numerous smooth vesicles”.
+In a Cell and Tissue Research article, "The most prominent feature of these cells is the enormous Golgi area; up to 6 individual stacks of Golgi cisternae may be present as well as a few bristle-coated and numerous smooth vesicles".
 Epithelioid cells have tightly interdigitated cell membranes in zipper-like arrays that link adjacent cells.
-This cells are central in the formation of granulomas, which are associated with many serious diseases.
+These cells are central in the formation of granulomas, which are associated with many serious diseases.
 In granulomas, epithelioid cells perform the functions of delimiting.